 Entries shall be on an individual basis and must be produced by the exhibitor.
-One entry per individual is permitted and an entry shall consist of four grades: Wrappers, Heavy Brown Leaf, Dark Leaf, and Thin Brown Leaf.
-Samples entered in classes 16 through 23 shall not be considered for this division.
+One entry per individual is permitted.

-26 4-H Best Crop (2 hands - 20 leaves each grade)
+26 4-H Best Crop (2 hands - 20 leaves each grade) One entry per individual is permitted and an entry shall consist of four grades: Wrappers, Heavy Brown Leaf, Dark Leaf, and Thin Brown Leaf.

-4-H Class Green Dark Tobacco (By Sticks):
+4-H Class Green Dark Tobacco (By Sticks)